dorayx/object-property-names/README.md

 ### `getNonNativePropertyNames(object)`

-This function returns the non-native property names.
+This function returns the non-native property names (not defined by JavaScript).

 ```
 > // Array is the native type in JavaScript